 And don’t forget the costs racked up during the recovery period.
 You'll feel the affects of the crash long after all systems are back online.
 When the system eventually does go back online, all of the information that was manually tracked in the meantime must be inputted into the system, costing extra time and money.

 Lost revenue and operational costs add up, and it could be devastating for your business.

 Downtime also creates significant intangible costs.
-A company can easily suffer from a damaged reputation — sometimes irreparably — due to slow response times or downed servers.
+A company can easily suffer from a damaged reputation — sometimes irreparably — due to slow response times or downed servers, particularly when it comes to new customers.
 For example, a retailer that’s unable to respond immediately to its online customers will irritate shoppers and make no sales.
+If a new customer happens to come to your website or your store when systems are down, they aren't likely to come back.
 Online consumers are increasingly impatient and have plenty of options in the online marketplace.
-The first sign of a hiccup or loss of service, and they'll bounce over to your competitors.
+At the first sign of a hiccup or loss of service, they'll bounce over to your competitors.

 Vityl Capacity Management provides enterprises with the necessary capacity planning tools to anticipate overloads before they occur, eliminating workload-related outages.
 A study by the International Data Corporation found that one of its clients virtually eliminated the eight hours of downtime they experienced every week (along with the associated costs) through the use of Vityl Capacity Management software.